PostgREST/postgrest-docs/schema_cache.rst

   GET /rpc/plus_one?num=1 HTTP/1.1

-Next, PostgREST tries to find the function on the stale schema to no avail and sends you this response:
+Next, PostgREST tries to find the function on the stale schema to no avail:

 .. code-block:: json